 The ChickenGuard Standard version only has a timer for opening and closing the door.
 This would be suitable on a house for ducks, geese or turkeys because they don’t put themselves to bed.

-For the small price difference, I would go for the Premium!
+For the slight price difference, I would go for the Premium!

 ChickenGuard Premium Eco